Do It Yourself: Learning Semantic Correspondence from Pseudo-Labels: Experiments

 \subsection{Experimental Results}

-\paragraph{Quantitative results on SPair-71k.} The category-specific results in \cref{tab:Spair_all_cats} indicate that our model improves significantly for almost all categories compared to the current SOTA, showcasing that our pseudo-labeling strategy is effective, resulting in a new SOTA for the SPair-71k dataset.
-We observe particularly large improvement for categories that are symmetric or contain repeated object parts, \eg, $+15.7\%$ for bus or $+14.0\%$ for car.
-While \citet{mariotti2024improving} already significantly improved the performance for such categories compared to a na\"ive zero-shot strategy, we further outperform their approach.
-This is, on the one hand, thanks to our proposed training strategy using pseudo-labels, which effectively learns to combine the advantages of the complementary SD and DINOv2 features.
-Secondly, in contrast to \citet{mariotti2024improving}, we do not modulate the original features but we we only reject matches that are far apart when mapped to a spherical prototype.
+\paragraph{Quantitative results on SPair-71k.} The category-specific results in \cref{tab:Spair_all_cats} show that our model achieves strong gains across nearly all categories, setting a new SOTA on SPair-71k and demonstrating the effectiveness of our pseudo-labeling strategy.
+Improvements are especially large for categories that are symmetric or contain repeated object parts, \eg, $+15.7\%$ for bus or $+14.0\%$ for car.
+While \citet{mariotti2024improving} already improved performance for such cases, our approach outperforms theirs by effectively combining SD and DINOv2 features through pseudo-label supervision.
+Unlike their method, we retain original features and simply reject matches that strongly deviate from a spherical prototype.

 All in all, we clearly outperform all previous methods on all PCK-levels (\cref{tab:Spair_all_cats} and \cref{tab:per-image-pck}), including methods that use the same weak supervision as we do~\cite{mariotti2024improving} and methods that include dataset-specific information about the definition of the keypoint labels~\citep{zhang2024telling, fundel2024distillation}.
 Surprisingly, training an adapter only on top of DINOv2 features with the same pseudo-labels results in competitive semantic correspondence performance compared to the adapter on top of SD+DINOv2 features, even outperforming this strategy for the animal AP-10K dataset.
 This demonstrates that DINOv2 features achieve competitive semantic correspondence performance if refined effectively.